 When Ostrom Meets Blockchain: Exploring the Potentials of Blockchain for Commons Governance

-Blockchain technologies have generated excitement, yet their potential to enable new forms of governance remains largely unexplored.
+Blockchain technologies have generated enthusiasm, yet their potential to enable new forms of governance remains largely unexplored.
 Two confronting standpoints dominate the emergent debate around blockchain-based governance: discourses characterised by the presence of techno-determinist and market-driven values, which tend to ignore the complexity of social organisation; and critical accounts of such discourses which, whilst contributing to identifying limitations, consider the role of traditional centralised institutions as inherently necessary to enable democratic forms of governance.
-Therefore the question arises, can we build perspectives of blockchain-based governance that go beyond markets and states?
-In this article we draw on the Nobel laureate economist Elinor Ostrom’s principles for self-governance of communities to explore the transformative potential of blockchain.
-We approach blockchain through the identification and conceptualisation of affordances that this technology may provide to communities.
-For each affordance, we carry out a detailed analysis situating each in the context of Ostrom’s principles, considering both the potentials of algorithmic governance and the importance of incorporating communities’ social practices.
+In this article, we draw on Ostrom’s principles for self-governance of communities to explore the transformative potential of blockchain beyond such standpoints.
+We approach blockchain through the identification and conceptualisation of six affordances that this technology may provide to communities: tokenisation, formalisation and decentralisation of rules, autonomous automatisation, decentralisation of power over the infrastructure, increasing transparency and codification of trust.
+For each affordance, we carry out a detailed analysis situating each in the context of Ostrom’s principles, considering both the potentials of algorithmic governance and the importance of incorporating communities’ social practices into blockchain-based tools to foster forms of self-governance.
 The relationships found between these affordances and Ostrom’s principles allow us to provide a perspective focussed on blockchain-based commons governance.
-By carrying out this analysis, we aim to expand the debate from one dominated by a culture of competition to one that promotes a culture of cooperation.

 Keywords: Algorithmic Governance, Blockchain, Commons Governance, Decentralization, Peer Production, Social Innovation